Knights of GP

 - Holding and retaining archives of GP information as online sources begin to disappear.

-- If you’re a customer with custom GP modifications, negotiate to get your source code now from your partner — it may become harder later.
+- If you are a customer with custom GP modifications, negotiate to get your source code now from your partner — it may become harder later.
 Protect your system by owning the code that drives it.

-Most ISVs have confirmed they’ll continue supporting their products, as it remains a revenue stream for them, and may even be simpler for them to support if the base product stops changing with new releases.
+Most ISVs have confirmed they will continue supporting their products, as it remains a revenue stream for them, and may even be simpler for them to support if the base product stops changing with new releases.

 Staying Supported